Famestr/FullStack-Test/readme.md

 PHP Requirements
 ================

-We would like to see you use PHP to select data from a mysql database table (see included members.sql) and produce a JSON view of this data.
+We would like to see you use PHP to select data from a mysql database table and produce a JSON view of this data.
 Your javascript application will consume and display this data according to the "Javascript / UI Requirements" section below.

 Extra points for using an PHP MVC framework to achieve this part.